ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Introduction

 \section{Introduction}

 Dynamic image reconstruction with high spatial and temporal resolution is important for understanding the evolution of many biological systems \cite{taruttis2012fast, stern1993dynamic,gamper2008compressed}.
-In many dynamic image reconstruction problems, measurements are undersampled and frame-by-frame reconstruction methods yield unsatisfactory resolution.
-In such cases, higher resolution can be achieved by utilizing a spatiotemporal reconstruction method in which the image is treated as a single spatiotemporal object \cite{Liang2007}.
+In many dynamic image reconstruction problems, measurements are undersampled and frame-by-frame reconstruction methods yield unsatisfactory accuracy.
+In such cases, higher accuracy can be achieved by utilizing a spatiotemporal reconstruction method in which the image is treated as a single spatiotemporal object \cite{Liang2007}.
 However, large-scale spatiotemporal image reconstruction can quickly become computationally prohibitive and exceed memory requirements in three spatial dimensions.
-Therefore, high-resolution dynamic image reconstruction needs to exploit underlying redundancies in the image to reduce the number of parameters necessary for storing the image \cite{kortman1967redundancy, liang1994efficient}.
+Therefore, high-resolution dynamic image reconstruction needs to exploit underlying redundancies in the image to reduce the number of parameters necessary to represent the image \cite{kortman1967redundancy, liang1994efficient}.